UwUSnek/Lumen-Aurora/README.md

 The Vulkan validation layers library "libVkLayer_khronos_validation.so" must be placed in the default library directory, or bad things could happen

+#Build modes
+The build commands have 2 configurations: Debug, and Release.
+Debug mode turns off all the optimizations and adds any debug and profiling information available.
+It also activates Vulkan validation layers and Lux Engine runtime validation tests.

+Release mode turns on -Ofast and other comliler specific optimizations, and removes all the unnecessary informations.

 # Support the developers
 chu
 //TODO
+see